Ready To Stop Guessing And Start Seeing Results?

 While it's easy to accept being 'built a certain way' as an unchangeable fact, you shouldn't have to accept being overweight as a fact of life.
 With determination and the right strategies, you can combat your genetic tendencies and successfully lose weight.

 Just because your parents were overweight does not mean that you will always be too.
 You can achieve and maintain a healthy weight despite your genetics.
+To think of it another way, your genes are like the keys on a piano; they define the range of notes available to you.
+However, your lifestyle choices are the pianist, determining which notes are played and how the final song actually sounds.

 Female Body Types